hytechclub/web-101/Week02/ChooseYourOwnAdventureChallenge.md

-# Choose Your Own Adventure: Challenge
+# Challenge: Choose Your Own Adventure
 Create a new website for a [Choose Your Own Adventure](https://en.wikipedia.org/wiki/Choose_Your_Own_Adventure)-style game.

 ## First Page